 Clients that administer the directory server entries authenticate with the directory server.
 Database Configuration Assistant or Oracle Net Manager can be used to add or modify the entries.
 Only authenticated users with proper privileges can modify entries.
 Use one of the following authentication methods:

 The client identifies itself to the directory server by means of a DN and a password.
 The server verifies that the DN and password sent by the client matches the DN and password stored in the directory server.

-The client identifies itself to the directory server by means of a public-key encryption available with Secure Sockets Layer (SSL).
+The client identifies itself to the directory server by means of a public-key encryption available with Transport Layer Security (TLS).
 In public-key encryption, the sender of a message encrypts the message with the public key of the recipient.
 Upon delivery, the recipient decrypts the message using the recipient's private key.

 Authentication is used with access control lists (ACLs) to determine whether clients can read, modify, or add information in the directory server.
 ACLs specify the following:

 The entries that the user can access.

 The authentication method used to access the entry.

 The access rights, or what the user can do with the object, such as read or write.